abrahamneben/abraham_utils_vscode/README.md

 ## Intent

 My usual workflow for resolving git conflicts is to edit the conflicted file directly.
 I might manually update the "current" block with the changes from the "incoming" block.
 Then I will simply delete the "incoming" block.
-The VSCode git conflict viewer is read only, so it does not allow this workflow.
+In contrast, the VSCode git conflict viewer is read only, so it does not allow this workflow.

 This VSCode extension adds several commands to make it easy to accept/reject either or both sides of a conflict region.
-The commands are designed to be connected to spoken activation phrases in Talon, specifying a cursorless target to indicate the conflict region and side to accept/reject.
+The commands are designed to be connected to spoken activation phrases in Talon, with a cursorless target specified to indicate the conflict region and the side to accept/reject.

 ## Demo